juanmir227/zero2dapp/THEGRAPH.md

 - **Block Explorer**: https://celoscan.io/address/0xCFA45ECA955dd195b5b5Fc0E40d1A1B06f16793C
 - **Start Block**: `50636395`

+### Events Being Indexed

+- `RoleGranted` - when a role is granted to an account
+- `RoleRevoked` - when a role is revoked from an account
+- `RoleAdminChanged` - when a role's admin is changed
+- `Transfer` - standard ERC20 transfer
+- `Approval` - standard ERC20 approval

 ## 📦 Prerequisites

 1. [The Graph CLI](https://github.com/graphprotocol/graph-cli) installed globally
 2. A [Subgraph Studio](https://thegraph.com/studio/) account
 3. Basic understanding of GraphQL and The Graph protocol

-## 📋 Part 1: Fix the Subgraph Configuration
+## 📋 Part 1: Deploy Your Subgraph

 ### Step 0: Install The Graph CLI